SamuelDataE/Scraping_MortageInterestRate/02-Replit/1Replit_MigrosBank.md

 In this documentation it is shown how to download the interest rates from MigrosBank.
 1. Go to their [website](https://www.migrosbank.ch/de/privatpersonen/hypotheken/festhypothek)
 2. Scroll down to the interest rate table - analyse it
-3. Click to on the three dots on the right top corner and go to **Settigs**
+3. Click on the three dots in the upper right corner and go to **Settigs**
 <br><br>
 ![Alt Image Text](./Images/RP_Setup43.png "SetupXXX")